 Are you looking to start your podcast adventure and journey into the world of streaming spoken word?
 Getting your podcast up and running is the first step to becoming a new internet sensation.

 For your podcast to reach as many listeners as possible, you will need to ensure it is available across all platforms where listeners search for various podcasts.
 This is when and where you distribute your podcast.

-Let’s take a look at how you should distribute your podcast today!
+Let’s take a look at how you should distribute your show today!

 Table of Contents

 - 1 Content Syndication

 - 2 Distribution

 - 3 How do I get my podcast on all platforms?